Chavit Singson: Political career

 Singson official portrait during the 8th Congress.

 Singson secured a spot as a candidate for the 2007 Philippine senatorial elections after siding with the administration of President Gloria Macapagal-Arroyo, despite being former friends with the former president Joseph Estrada.
 After losing the elections, Singson was appointed Deputy National Security Adviser on September 5, 2008, by Arroyo.
 He mended his friendship with Estrada sometime later.
 He was a member of Lakas–CMD until 2010.

 In the 2010 Philippine presidential election he endorsed the Nacionalista presidential nominee Manny Villar and in the 2013 elections he supported the candidates of the United Nationalist Alliance.

 Singson has served as governor of Ilocos Sur for multiple terms.
 From 2019 to 2022, he served as mayor of Narvacan under the local party Bileg Ti Ilokano.

 Singson is also a longtime supporter of boxer Manny Pacquiao who was elected as senator in 2016.
 However, they had a falling out after Pacquiao pushed to increase the tobacco excise tax.
 Singson opposed Pacquiao's move saying that the tax increase would "kill" the tobacco industry, with his province Ilocos Sur being a major tobacco producer.
 Singson alleged that his unnamed "handlers" advised Pacquiao to project an image of someone who "isn't easily controlled by anyone" – by Pacquiao disassociating with Singson.

 On June 19, 2021, Singson joined the Nationalist People’s Coalition.
 In October 2024, he filed his candidacy to run in the 2025 Philippine Senate election.
 On January 12, 2025, he withdrew his candidacy due to health concerns caused by pneumonia.

 Business career

 Through his conglomerate LCS Group of Companies, Singson pledged to raise $11 million needed to host the Miss Universe 2016 pageant in the country on January 30, 2017, according to Tourism Secretary Wanda Teo.
 For the big event, which was to entail a budget of about $13-million, Singson had tapped possible sponsors including big hotels where the candidates and the Miss Universe entourage will be billeted.
 On October 8, the company filed its bid to become a third telecommunications provider in the Philippines.

 In November 2018, Singson entered the Philippine automobile industry with Legado Motors Inc. (LMI), which is the exclusive distributor of GAC Motor vehicles.

+Singson has expressed interest on acquiring the Miss Universe Organization (MUO) in January 2026.
+He claimed that Anne Jakrajutatip or Raul Rocha Cantú are no longer owners as they have a warrant of arrest against them.
+The MUO disputed Singson's statement stating that there was no ownership change.